Welfare in Canada

 Choose your Province / Territory

-This section outlines how jurisdictions determine if an individual or family is eligible for social assistance.
-Households in receipt of social assistance are also eligible for other payments (such as tax credits and child benefits) which together form the household’s total welfare income.
+This section outlines how provincial and territorial jurisdictions in Canada determine if an individual or family is eligible for social assistance.
+Households in receipt of social assistance are also eligible for other payments (such as tax credits and child benefits), which together form the household’s total welfare income.

 What is social assistance?